paciorek/tutorial-dask-future-test/R-future-gh.md

 and then just set a plan and run, since the arguments to `future_lapply` are the same as `lapply`.

-Note it's not possible to do this with `parLapply` as it requires passing a cluster object as an argument, but something like this would be possible with `mclapply`.
+Note it’s not possible to do this with `parLapply` as it requires passing a cluster object as an argument, but something like this would be possible with `mclapply`.